 \subsection{Considerations Transition State:}

-The transition state, which occurred in between resting-awake and general anesthesia conditions, that are often regarded as two physiological stable and coherent states, did not demonstrate to take place as a single-step change, nor as a continuous unraveling of one single neural process.
-As functional connectivity first decreased considerably, then it started to increase for a few minutes and then later to decreased again until LOC was achieved, it thus appeared to be consistent with the unfolding of a series of different neural processes.
+The transitional state that occurred between the resting-awake and general anesthesia conditions, which are regarded as two physiologically stable and coherent states, did not demonstrate that it took place as a single-step change or as a continuous unraveling of one single neural process.
+Instead, functional connectivity first decreased considerably, then started to increase for a few minutes, and then later decreased again until LOC was achieved.
+This succession of changes in functional connectivity dynamics seemed consistent with the unfolding of a series of different neural processes.